bkirkman/royo-stat/README.md

 # royo-stat
 Roll your own MQTT thermostat designed primarily to be used with OpenHAB but can be used with any home automation system.
+The thermostat is an ESP8266 loaded with Tasmota and a custom script, a 4-channel relay, and an SI7021 temperature/humidity sensor.
+No user interface is included with the thermostat.
+The UI is through OpenHAB UI or HABPanel.
+Repository includes Tasmota custom script; OpenHAB items, things, and rules; and HABPanel widget.